ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

 ## Navigating our Code

 The project is organized into several folders.
+  + The starter.ipynb and regression.ipynb are files we used to experiment.
+  + The fullData folder contains the code we used to access all the necessary data and create files to store that data.
+    + getFullData.ipynb
+    + fulldata.csv
+    + full_data_sorted.csv
   + The firstContact folder contains all of our files relevant to making successful first contact after a throw-in.
     + analyze_throwIn.ipynb
     + firstContact.ipynb
     + firstContact_regression.ipynb
-  + The fullData folder contains the code we used to access all the necessary data and create files to store that data.
-    + getFullData.ipynb
-    + fulldata.csv
-    + full_data_sorted.csv
   + The playerThrowIn folder holds all of our work relating to player-specific throw-in data.
     + player_throwIn.ipynb
   + The retainPossession folder contains our work on determining whether a team retains possession of the ball after a throw-in.